matija-horvat/SimpleRetail/README.md

 - Docker (optional, for Dockerization)

 ### Database Migration and Update
-Start with setting up Connection String to you database server in <em>appSettings.json</em>.
+- Start with setting up Connection String to you database server in <em>appSettings.json</em>.
+- If you want to seed the database with some generated values update <em>dataSettings.json</em> and set **NeedSeeding** to **true**.
-After that, to apply database migrations and update the database schema, run the following commands:
+- After that, to apply database migrations and update the database schema, run the following commands:
 ```
 dotnet ef migrations add InitialMigration
 dotnet ef database update